 Overview of Vietnamese Glutinous Rice Balls in Ginger Syrup (Che troi nuoc)

-Growing up in Vietnam, I got to eat and love many warm desserts, one of which is glutinous rice balls/dumplings in ginger syrup.
+Growing up in Vietnam, I got to eat and love many warm desserts, like che chuoi (banana tapioca pudding) or this glutinous rice balls/dumplings in ginger syrup.
 In Vietnam, we call this dessert “che troi nuoc“.
 The name is derived from the fact that the rice balls/dumplings will float to the surface when cooked through.
 It’s difficult to find an equivalent name in English, so you can call it glutinous dumplings, glutinous rice balls, sticky rice balls or whatever you like :).

 The skin of the rice balls is glutinous rice flour and it has an addictive soft-chewy texture.
 The filling is creamy mung bean paste which is slightly sweet.
 The combination of the rice balls and the ginger syrup is pure heaven on cool fall days or cold winter days.
 We usually sprinkle sesame seeds or chopped peanuts over it to add a nutty flavor and increase the deliciousness of che troi nuoc.